 Thank you for your suggestions.
-We have revised the description of "Vertical structure of zonal current" in Sections 3.2.1, 3.2.2 and 3.2.3 by using meridional sections (East Java: AEJ-BEJ-CEJ; West Java: AWJ-BWJ-CWJ; and Sumatra: ASM-BSM-CSM), as shown in Lines 190 - 326 in the revised manuscript, as follow:
+We have revised the description of "Vertical structure of zonal current" by using meridional sections (East Java: AEJ-BEJ-CEJ; West Java: AWJ-BWJ-CWJ; and Sumatra: ASM-BSM-CSM).
+In addition, the revision can also be seen at the end of this response for details.